ubirch/ubirch-protocol/README_PAYLOAD.md

 **TYPE**: 0x56 (86), see see [Payload Type](https://github.com/ubirch/ubirch-protocol/blob/master/README.md#payload-type)
 **HASH**: SHA-512 hash over the [original trackle-message-packet](https://github.com/ubirch/ubirch-protocol/blob/master/README_PAYLOAD.md#trackle-message-packet)
 fields: `VERSION`, `UUID`, `PREV-SIGNATURE`, `TYPE` and `PAYLOAD`.
 The correct msgpack format is `<msgpack.bin8>`
-**SIGNATURE**: the signature of the original trackle-message-packet
+**SIGNATURE**: the signature of the original trackle-message-packet but packed binary.

 >**Note:** To verify this UPP, only the `HASH` value has to be verified, the other fields are not relevant.